 Chocolate Swirl Meringues!

-- Whilst it's whisking for the 2-3 more minutes, melt your Dark Chocolate carefully till smooth.
+- Whilst it's whisking for the 2-3 more minutes, melt your dark chocolate carefully until smooth.

-- Dollop onto the Trays your Meringues.
-I used a heaped tablespoon each to make 10 Meringues, and then split any leftover between the 10.
+- Dollop onto the rays your Meringues.
+I used a heaped tablespoon each to make 10 meringues, and then split any leftover between the 10.

 - I usually eat them within 2-3 days however.

 - You can use milk chocolate if you prefer, but I love the dark chocolate.

 - This post was sponsored by Bacofoil® - all views and words are my own.

 Find my other recipes on my Recipes Page!